eckinger/uchomp/server/README_4B.md

 Once your environment is configured, build the TypeScript project by running `npm run build`. .
 After a successful build, you can start the server using `npm start`.
 The server runs on `http://localhost:5151`.

 You can also run manual acceptance tests using PowerShell.
-Ensure that a terminal is running the server before you use the commands below.
+Ensure that a terminal is running the server and you do `docker compose up --build` before you use the commands below.
+Also, be sure to be inside `/server` when doing manual testing.

-To send a verification code to a user, use a POST request to `/send-code` with a JSON body containing an email.
+To send a verification code to a user, use a POST request to `api/users/send-code` with a JSON body containing an email.
 A successful response includes the generated code.
-Use that code in a POST request to `/verify` to confirm the user's email.
-To complete the user's profile, send a POST request to `/update-profile` with the same email and the user's name and phone number in the format `XXX-XXX-XXXX`.
-For order management, create a new food order by POSTing to `/create` with `owner_id`, `restaurant`, `expiration` (as an ISO timestamp), and `loc` (one of the predefined enum values like `Regenstein Library`).
+Use that code in a POST request to `api/users/verify` to confirm the user's email.
+To complete the user's profile, send a POST request to `api/users/update` with the same email and the user's name and phone number in the format `XXX-XXX-XXXX`.
+For order management, create a new food order by POSTing to `/api/orders/create` with `owner_id`, `restaurant`, `expiration` (as an ISO timestamp), and `loc` (one of the predefined enum values like `Regenstein Library`).
 Notice that the `owner_id` should match a user ID that you created.
 You can check for a user ID on the NeonDB under Tables.
-Delete an order using DELETE `/delete-order/:id` where `:id` is the order's ID.
+Delete an order using POST `/api/orders/delete/:id` where `:id` is the order's ID.

 Here's an example of the commands to use in powershell:

 Sending Verication Code: